elastic/elastic-package/docs/howto/system_testing.md

 ## Defining a system test

-Package's have a folder structure like so (only relevant parts shown):
+Packages have a specific folder structure (only relevant parts shown).

 ```
 <package root>/